flamestro/deathstack-bot-haskell/README.md

 </table>

 Two characters are reserved for players: 'b' for blue and 'r' for red  <br>
-This bot has two main functionalities:  <br>
+This bot has two main functionalities:
-listMoves fenNotation  <br>
+listMoves fenNotation
--> prints possible moves into the console  <br>
+- prints possible moves into the console
--> Moves are printed in this form : a1-2-a3 etc  <br>
+- Moves are printed in this form : a1-2-a3 etc
--> console print is similiar to "[startposition-steps-endposition,.....,.....,....]"  <br>
+- console print is similiar to "[startposition-steps-endposition,.....,.....,....]"
-getMove fenNotation  <br>
+getMove fenNotation
--> prints only one move into the console  <br>
+- prints only one move into the console
--> printed in this form : "[a1-2-a3]"  <br>
+- printed in this form : "[a1-2-a3]"
--> the move which is printed, is choosen by a implementation of the minimax algorithm and chooses the best move [best for this implementation]  <br>
+- the move which is printed, is choosen by a implementation of the minimax algorithm and chooses the best move [best for this implementation]